npm Feed Widget for Website. Free, Live - Poper

 03

 npm Inc. shipped the original Node package manager in 2010, and for a decade it was the only mainstream choice.
-Today the JavaScript install command is fragmented: npm itself ships with Node, Yarn (originally Facebook, now community-led under Yarn 4) holds a large share of monorepos and enterprise stacks, pnpm has become the default in the Vite, Vue and Astro communities thanks to its content-addressable store and dramatically faster installs, and bun (a Zig-based runtime + package manager + bundler) is the fastest-growing newcomer with first-class npm registry compatibility.
-Any modern install snippet on a JavaScript project page needs tabs for all four.
-Poper renders the npm install package, yarn add package, pnpm add package and bun add package commands in a single tabbed block with click-to-copy on each.
-Usage analytics tell you which command developers actually copy from your landing, which is the single best leading indicator of where your audience lives in the ecosystem.
+Today the JavaScript install command is fragmented: npm itself ships with Node, Yarn (originally Facebook, now community-led under Yarn 4) holds a large share of monorepos and enterprise stacks, pnpm has become the default in the Vite, Vue and Astro communities thanks to its content-addressable store and dramatically faster installs, and bun (a Zig-based runtime, package manager and bundler) is the fastest-growing newcomer with first-class npm registry compatibility.
+They all read the same npm registry but use different CLIs and lock files.
+The Poper npm widget shows the package's install command on the card so a visitor can copy it without leaving your page.
+Pairing current version metadata with the install command on the same card is the simplest, most credible package proof a project landing can carry.

 04